 Components that index and serve imagery metadata.
 The Open Imagery Network (OIN) specification allows providers to annotate their imagery with metadata and register them to the network in a standard way.
 The OAM Catalog is a collection of OIN spec’d metadata.

-The OAM Catalog in the main component of this group.
-It contains two sub-components that work together to provide imagery metadata to users: The catalog worker and the catalog API.
+The OAM API in the main component of this group.
+It contains two sub-components that work together to provide imagery metadata to users: The worker and the catalog API.

 Written in NodeJS, runs periodically.

 - Reads the OIN registry JSON file that contains the location of the imagery and metadata provided by OpenAerialMap partners, as well as the HOTOSM bucket.
 These are called “imagery buckets”